cirosantilli/x86-assembly-cheat/linker-scripts/README.md

 Minimal example: <http://stackoverflow.com/questions/7182409/how-to-correctly-use-a-simple-linker-script> TODO make into a repo.

-One case where linker scripts are needed is when building more "exotic" executables, e.g. a boot sector or a multiboot file.
+The main case where linker scripts are needed is when building more "exotic" executables, typically boot sectors or a multiboot file.
 E.g.: <http://wiki.osdev.org/Bare_Bones>

 ## T